Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 )
 ```

-- 1st argument: A string, the name of the configured feature, if no namespace is set, defaults to `kubejs_tfc`
+- 1st argument: A string, the name of the configured feature; if no namespace is set, defaults to `kubejs_tfc`
 - 2nd argument: A string, the string representation of a block state to be used as the outer block state
 - 3rd argument: A string, the string representation of a block state to be used as the middle block state
 - 4th argument: A list of strings, weighted string representations of block states to be used as the inner block states
 - 5th argument: A [feature placement consumer](#feature-placement)

+{: #geode-example }

 ### Example